Aligning the human solution with the computer#

 or FALSE

 .
 Furthermore, there are multiple possible squares with either snakes or ladders we want to check we have not landed on.
 We need a reference list of squares with snakes heads or bottoms of ladders to check.
 What’s more, if we are on either a snake or ladder we will then need to know which square we are sent back to or advanced.
-In python we could use a dictionary where the key is the head of the snake and the value the tail, in R we would probably use a data.frame.
+In Python, we could use a dictionary where the key is the head of the snake and the value the tail.
+In R we would probably use a data.frame.
 If TRUE

 , we then replace the current position with the end of the snake or ladder (the value we looked up in the dictionary).